 Q: What time should I leave?

 A: Games, campfire, and shenanigans will carry on until midnight.
-For the California picnic, park quiet hours start at 10pm.
+For the California picnic, park quiet hours start at 10pm, and checkout is noon sharp on Sunday.
 We have also reserved a group campsite near the main site where people who want a more quiet experience can stay.
 Please let us know if you prefer to stay in the quiet campsite.

 Q: Will food be served?
 What kind?